DaintyJet/Heap-Overflow-Example/README.md

     ```
     $ cl /GS- /Z7 .\POC.cpp
     ```
-    * `cl`: The Visual Studio C/C++ Compiler
+    * `cl`: The Visual Studio C/C++ Compiler.
-    * `/GS-`: Compile with Buffer Overflow Protections disabled
+    * `/GS-`: Compile with Buffer Overflow Protections disabled.
     * `/Z7`: Compile with Debugging information, this is useful in the event you need to debug the program!
     * This will compiled and link the `POC.cpp` file and produce an executable `POC.exe`.
 3. Run the POC program and observe the output, do not stop it's execution.

     <img src="Images/I13.png" width=600>